DEX-Company/DEXTRA_SourceCodes/README.md

 Evaluation Metric Logarithmic Loss (LogLoss)

 ### DataProcessing.py
 The python module created for data cleaning.
+It contains many customized classes and methods used for cleaning the data for several challenges, including Rakuten Viki and MINDEF challenges.